 Along with the special body kit, buyers could also choose a number of other upgrades as well from engine tuning, to suspension upgrades, new wheels, and even a new interior.
 For this reason, no two 2000GTs are alike.

 It is believed that one TRD 2000GT was created with up to 500 horsepower.
 However, most 2000GTs featured much more modest engine upgrades.
+Regardless, the 2000GT sported a much more impressive power-to-weight ratio than the standard MR2.

 Only 35 official 2000GT conversions were carried out by Toyota Technocraft Ltd at significant cost to the owners.
 Toyota used lightweight fibreglass components for much of the bodywork and the cars themselves were reclassified and given new TRD vin plates.